junchen88/computerVisionProject/README.md

 ## Steps to run
 1. install python and its packages (using pip to install the packages)
-2. download mot folder (containing the images)
+2. download mot folder (containing the images) into the project folder
-3. run main.py using python
+3. run main.py using python in the same folder with mot
 4. assign value to STDs using slider or enter value into box (choose the best one by trying different values)
 5. enter image name - the folder number eg. 001, 002, ….
 020…
 6. enter object type - the object that is going to be tracked, eg car